 Of course, there are limits to big data’s predictive powers.
 The travel industry is particularly vulnerable to unforeseen shocks such as the current coronavirus outbreak.
 Big data can help here too, no doubt, hopefully in terms of both positive healthcare and tourism outcomes.

-Big data can be an extremely valuable tool but it should never replace or suppress your professionalism in using your own creativity and strategic thinking in order to overcome adversity.
+Big data can be an extremely valuable tool but it should never replace or suppress your professionalism in using your own creativity and strategic thinking in order to overcome adversity and increase the profit margin in tourism industry.

 Ben Walker has 18 years of experience in the hotel and travel sectors.
 He has worked as PR & communications manager for TRI Hospitality Consulting London, the creators of HotStats, the hotel market benchmarking, financial analysis, and performance reporting solution.
 He has also been the business editor of The Caterer, and communications manager and editor for the international professional body, the Institute of Hospitality.